rramchan12/HateSpeechDetection_ver2/README.md

 The rapid escalation of hate speech on social media has created an urgent need for scalable, fair, and context-sensitive automated moderation systems.
 Traditional rule-based and machine learning approaches struggle with implicit, coded, or context-dependent hate speech, while no prior work has systematically unified persona-based and policy-based techniques within Large Language Models (LLMs).
 This thesis presents a novel, empirically validated approach that integrates persona-based and policy-based signals using both open-source (GPT-OSS) and commercial (GPT-5) LLMs, explicitly focusing on three high-prevalence personas: LGBTQ+, Mexican, and Middle East.
 The methodology combines HateXplain and ToxiGen datasets into a unified, balanced corpus of 5,151 samples, employing a modular framework for Instruction Fine-Tuning (IFT) and Supervised Fine-Tuning (SFT) with LoRA.
 This research advances hate speech detection by providing a reproducible, data-driven methodology that emphasizes prompt design, model adaptation, and fairness-aware evaluation for ethical AI-driven moderation on social media platforms.

+### Novel Reusable Frameworks

+This thesis contributes two novel, reusable frameworks designed for large-scale rapid experimentation and validation of LLMs (tested on GPT-OSS and GPT-5) for the further benefit of the research community:

+- **[Prompt Validation Framework](prompt_engineering/README.md)** - Systematic IFT experimentation  through multi-threaded inference orchestration, supporting baseline, persona-based, policy-based, and hybrid prompt strategies with automated metric computation and fairness-aware evaluation across demographic groups.

+- **[SFT Framework](finetuning/pipeline/SFT_IMPLEMENTATION_FRAMEWORK_ARCHITECTURE.md)** - Parameter-efficient fine-tuning using LoRA/QLoRA with 4-bit quantization, leveraging explicit label and rationale supervision from the unified dataset with support for multi-GPU training (4x A100 80GB) and comprehensive evaluation metrics.

 ## Project Architecture